What is Avascular Necrosis of the Hip | Causes and Treatment

 1. Corticosteroid Use:

-Long-term or high-dose use of steroids is a significant risk factor as it can lead to fat deposits in blood vessels, reducing blood flow.
+Long-term or high-dose use of steroids can lead to fat deposits in blood vessels, reducing blood flow.

 2. Alcohol Consumption: